Multiple Myeloma: Latest Research

 • Pomalidomide, dexamethasone, and clarithromycin (Biaxin)

-• Daratumumab, bortezomib, dexamethasone
+• Daratumumab, bortezomib, and dexamethasone

 • Immune checkpoint inhibitors.
 Checkpoint inhibitor therapies include antibodies to block PD-L1 on multiple myeloma cells and PD-1 on immune cells.
-PD-1 is found on the surface of T cells, which are a type of white blood cell that directly helps body’s immune system fight disease.
+PD-1 is found on the surface of T cells, which are a type of white blood cell that directly helps the body’s immune system fight disease.
 Because PD-1 keeps the immune system from destroying cancer cells, blocking PD-1 allows the immune system to better eliminate the disease.
 Current research is trying to work out which patients benefit most from these treatments and in which combinations of other drugs they should be used.
 The FDA stopped all clinical trials using PD-1 checkpoint inhibitors in multiple myeloma.
 In 1 study of combination therapy that included pembrolizumab (Keytruda), researchers saw an increased death rate.
 Other checkpoint inhibitors targeting LAG3, TIM3, and TIGIT are being studied.

 • Cancer vaccines.
 Vaccines are another type of immunotherapy being explored in the treatment of multiple myeloma.
 Learn more about therapeutic cancer vaccines.